uncloud-registry/StorageBeat/er-post.md

 * **global, temporary.** System is down temporarily and requests time out or report internal errors.
 Typical explanations for this type of failure are request congestion or general maintenance.
 * **global, permanent.** Service has completely ceased to function, for example because the provider discontinued the service.

-All four categories of risk can be mitigated by *service diversification*, a core feature of decentralised storage.
+All four categories of risk can be mitigated by **service diversification**, a core feature of decentralised storage.

+* **global** outages are generally those that affect some service *gateway*.
+A single backend service can often be accessed through multiple gateways without the client needing to pay for capacity rental multiple times, offering a cost effective route to diversification.
+  A common example of this is a decentralised storage backend based on a p2p network: often, most accesses will be through a (centralised) web portal for convenience, but in case such is not available, the p2p network is always there as a fallback.
+The p2p network may also itself be considered a diversified network of gateways.
+* **local** outages are to do with data loss.
+A typical feature of web3 storage systems is that a system of *storage proofs* provides some assurance that data remains available to the service provider.

 The question of *correct functioning* depends heavily on the nature of expectations about what this means.
 Some basic expectations are as follows:

 * Successfully uploaded content will be available for download for the extent of the contract duration.
 * Retrieved content wil be "correct," where for a distributed system correctness is defined by a database *consistency model*.
 * There will be no unauthorised access to the services (for example, third parties viewing the data).
+A major part of this is **privacy**, which pertains not only to unauthorised reads but also to leaking information about authorised usage.

 Miscellaneous risk categories:

-* **Financial risk.** This includes **price risk** and **currency risk**.
-In decentralised storage services, both service price and, if fees are priced in a volatile asset, exchange rate can be highly volatile.
-The *volatility* of these price series is an easily reported (but perhaps less easily interpreted) metric.
-* **Counterparty risk.** In the case of centralised services, essentially all listed risks are counterparty risks.
+* **Counterparty risk.** With centralised services, all risks are counterparty risks.
   Will the counterparty (service provider) exist in the future?
 Will they discontinue the contracted service?
 Will they breach their contract, or breach the customer's expectations of the contract?
-  Decentralised services mitigate counterparty risk via *provider diversification*.
+  Decentralised services mitigate counterparty risk via provider diversification.

 * **Contract risk.** Risk that the terms of the agreement will not be respected or enforced, or that customer expectations do not reflect the enforced terms.

-  Generally, cloud provider agreements do not actually guarantee that any service will be delivered, but only that some kind of "best effort" will be made.
+  The availability risks outlined above may occur either Generally, cloud provider agreements do not actually guarantee that any service will be delivered, but only that some kind of "best effort" will be made.
 While availability SLAs do provide some contractual benefits in case performance is worse than some threshold, these credits are not worth much if the service is generally unavailable.

+* **Financial risk.** This includes **price risk** and **currency risk**.
+In decentralised storage services, both service price and, if fees are priced in a volatile asset, exchange rate can be highly volatile.
+In the case of sharp price rises, it may be no longer viable to continue with the contracted service, incurring a *migration penalty*.
+Similarly, if the fee asset is volatile, the client may need to maintain a balance of the asset as a hedge against future price rises, incurring a currency risk penalty.
+  The *volatility* of these price series is an easily reported metric for price and currency risks.

 ## What now?

+* For teams that build or want to build with off-chain storage — what do you need to know?
+What's missing?
+What resources have you used?
+* For teams building decentralised storage systems — let's work together to further refine these metrics, develop measurement methodologies, and forge a common language!

-* Further research topics
+* Further research topics:
-* Call to action
+  * Research ways to measure provider *diversity* through clustering, deanonymisation, and geolocation techniques.
+Encourage larger scale operators to voluntarily declare their addresses in the name of transparency.
+  * Develop durability model and systematic measurements of durability on decentralised systems for which it makes sense.
+  * More work is needed on consistency and privacy, which we have barely addressed!
+If you are an expert in one of these fields, please reach out so we can work together to enhance our models.